kool-dev/kool/docs/4-Commands/kool-restart.md

 ### Options

 ```
   -h, --help    help for restart
+      --purge   Remove all persistent data from volume mounts on containers
 ```

 ### Options inherited from parent commands